History of the United Kingdom: 2015 election

 The 2015 election was held on 7 May with polls predicting a hung parliament.
-The surprising result was a clear victory by the Conservative Party: with 37% of the popular vote, they won a narrow majority in parliament with 331 of the 650 seats.
+The Conservative Party won a narrow majority in parliament.
 The other most significant result was the Scottish National Party winning all but three of the 59 seats in Scotland.
-This was because of a surge in support following the 2014 independence referendum, and SNP party membership had quadrupled to over 100,000, meaning that 1 in every 50 of the population of Scotland was a member.
+This was because of a surge in support following the 2014 independence referendum, and SNP party membership had quadrupled; 1 in every 50 of the population of Scotland was a member.

 Labour suffered its worst defeat since 1987, taking only 31% of the votes and losing 40 of its 41 seats in Scotland.
-The Liberal Democrats lost 49 of their 57 seats, as they were punished for their decision to form a coalition with the conservatives.
+The Liberal Democrats lost 49 of their 57 seats, as they were punished for their decision to form a coalition with the Conservatives.
 The UK Independence Party (UKIP), rallying voters against the EU and uncontrolled immigration, secured 13%, but won only one seat.
 Cameron had a mandate for his austerity policies to shrink the size of government, and a challenge in dealing with Scotland.
 Likewise the Green Party saw a rise in support but retained just its one seat.